 Christian Living Communities (CLC) owns and runs Someren Glen.
 CLC was founded right here in Denver with a deep commitment to care for area seniors.
-Today CLC serves more than 1,000 older adults of every belief in many innovative senior living communities in Colorado and the Midwest.
+Today CLC serves more than 1,000 older adults of every belief in many innovative senior living communities in Colorado.

 Someren Glen’s mission infuses everything we do: “To enrich the quality and dignity of life for older adults through services and care that reflect Christian love, respect, and compassion toward each individual.”

 Here’s a glimpse into the warm inviting environment you’ll find in our senior living community.
 Discover the wonderful people, the beautiful setting and a world of possibilities.

 Someren Glen is a Continuing Care community with a one-time community fee, not a large entrance fee.
 We offer a broad continuum of care and a wide variety of living options.
 We consistently receive high ratings from comprehensive audits by the U.S. Government Centers for Medicare & Medicaid Services.